 Tropical grassland or savannah Tropical rainforest

 Within the tropics Hot and wet all year

 Hot with a wet and dry season Rich in plants and animals

 Mainly grass and a few specially adapted- Poor soils

-trees
+trees 1944 - 1950.

 Desert Tundra

 Can be hot or cold Below freezing for most of the year

 Limited plants Ground permanently frozen

 Deciduous forest Coniferous forest (Taiga) L

 Cool summers and mild winters.
 Long, cold winters

 Rain throughout the year.
 Short, mild summer

 Rich deciduous woodland Limited rainfall

-Temperate grassland Citrute zones of the world
+Temperate grassland Climate zones of the world

 Warm summer and very cold winter.

 Quite low rainfall.

-Mainly grassland vegetation
+Mainly grassland vegetation The state of the s

-12 Challenge es of a biome for humans Rainforest: It can rain more than 250cm a year It is difficult to grow crops Diseases spread easily 。(日本) (27.4 元年) (2.7 亿 ) Savannah: It rarely rains It is difficult to find water It is difficult to grow crops Descrt: It is often dangerously hot or cold It is difficult to find water There are limited food sources Chapparal: Fires can easily start The winter is very wet The summer is very dry - V.,,,,, Grassland: - Fires can easily start - Limited building materials - Droughts common LIP AL Deciduous forest: Limited open spaces Weather limits when plants can grow Transport is difficult 型戲 Boreal forest: Limited open spaces Transport is difficult Cold in winter Tundra: Dangerously cold in winter Poor nutrients in the soil It rarely rains
+Challenges of a biome for humans Rainforest: · It can rain more than 250cm a year · It is difficult to grow crops Diseases spread easily Savannah: It rarely rains · It is difficult to find water It is difficult to grow crops · It is often dangerously hot or cold It is difficult to find water There are limited food sources Chapparal: · Fires can easily start · The winter is very wet The summer is very dry Grassland: Fires can easily start · Limited building materials Droughts common Deciduous forest: · Limited open spaces · Weather limits when plants can grow · Transport is difficult Boreal forest: Limited open spaces · Transport is difficult Cold in winter Tundra: Dangerously cold in winter Poor nutrients in the soil · It rarely rains